MozillaReality/WebXR-emulator-extension/README.md

 ## Configuration

 You can congifure some settings from the left top in the WebXR tab.
-To reflect the change, you need to reload the application page.

 ### Device